-Here are ten countries to consider relocating to and why...
+Here are ten countries to consider moving to and why...

 While the rich celebrities are out of touch with reality and tend to be spoiled brats with little redeeming qualities, real, hard working Americans see the writing on the wall.
 We know what's coming and that's why we prepare.

 America's enemies aren't going away.
 Thanks to all that hacking by foreign governments, government spying, etc., etc., other superpowers in the world have the ability to sink us.

 Sign Up for our free email newsletter packed with survival tips and tips on preparing for widespread disaster.
 Topics covered include survival foods, martial law, government collapse, living off the land, self defense, survival hunting, survival fishing, and MORE...

 Either choice should be something we should all be praying over, getting our lives right with God, so we know we are making the right decisions.

 You might find that the cheapest way to move will be to sell or giveaway the vast majority of your belongings, and then move with only the bare essentials with a plan to purchase or lease new furniture and even transportation when you get to where you're going.